PovertyAction/stgit/README.md

 stgit
 =====

 `stgit` is a Stata program that retrieves information about a Git repository.
+The latest version is available through SSC: type `ssc install stgit` in Stata to install.

 Contributing
 ------------